flimshaw/Valiant360/README.md

 #### Usage

 See the [demo folder](https://github.com/flimshaw/Valiant360/tree/master/demo) or the [example](http://flimshaw.github.io/Valiant360).
+Moving the mouse will pan the camera, and the scroll wheel will zoom in and out.

 **Markup**